coderefinery/reproducible-research/content/sharing.md

    or another test repo), and flip the switch to ON.
 4. Go to GitHub and create a **release**  by clicking the `Create a new release` on the right-hand side (a release is based on a Git tag, but is a higher-level GitHub feature).
+   You will need to enter a tag name (e.g. v0.1) in the "Choose a tag" box.
 5. Creating a new release will trigger Zenodo into archiving your repository, and a DOI badge will be displayed next to your repository after a minute or two.
 You can include it in your GitHub README file: click the